Help us improve your experience.

 Enabling SSH access requires the MGMT microservice to run in privileged mode.

-• config config-file-name—Name of the initial configuration file used for APM at startup.
+• config config-file-path-name—The name of the initial configuration file that you want APM to use during startup.

 Note:

 You can use an initial configuration file to start and roll out APM.
-You use the configuration file through the –-config config-file-path switch on the utility script’s setup command.
+You use the configuration file through the –-config config-file-path-name switch on the utility script’s setup command.

 When APM is started or rolled out, the configuration file that you supply during setup is used to initialize APM.
 If you do not supply a configuration file, APM starts with the factory defaults.
-The factory defaults include the bbe-ecav syslog server configuration, if the BBE Event Collection and Visualization application is detected running on the cluster.
+If the BBE Event Collection and Visualization application is running on the cluster, the factory defaults include the bbe-ecav syslog server configuration.

 The supplied configuration file is stored on the jumphost’s context repository.
 This allows the configuration to be preserved across APM start and stop events.
 Commits to the initial configuration are not automatically saved to the persistent location on the jumphost.
 To update the configuration at the persistent location, use the utility script’s save-config command.